jonnonz1/nz-statute-book/acts/public/2006/electricity-amendment-act-2006.md

   (3) If the Board is not satisfied that the registered person is entitled to a renewal of his or her practising licence, the Board must notify the person of—
     (a) the Board's decision; and
     (b) the person's right of appeal to a District Court against the decision.
-  (4) For the purposes of subsection (1)(c), the Board may, if it thinks fit, disregard a breach of a teiiii or condition of the practising licence.
+  (4) For the purposes of subsection (1)(c), the Board may, if it thinks fit, disregard a breach of a term or condition of the practising licence.
   (5) The Board may require a registered person to complete a competence programme before it renews that person's practising licence (regardless of whether or not the Board is satisfied of the matters referred to in subsection (1)(a) to (d)) if the person is required to complete a competence programme when applying for a renewal of the licence in accordance with a condition or requirement imposed by a notice published under section 85.
   (6) Despite subsection (1), if any fee or other money payable to the Board under this Act by the registered person has not been paid, the Board may refuse to renew that person's practising licence until that fee or other money is paid.
   (1) The Board may,—